kgateway-dev/kgateway/docs/content/guides/integrations/aws/_index.md

 * `service.beta.kubernetes.io/aws-load-balancer-type` - Associate an AWS Network Load Balancer with the Service (`nlb`|`nlb-ip`).
 If this annotation is not present, then AWS associates a Classic ELB with this Service.
 * `service.beta.kubernetes.io/aws-load-balancer-ssl-cert` - If specified, AWS ELB's configured listener uses TLS/HTTPS with the provided certificate.
 Value is a valid certificate ARN from AWS Certificate Manager or AWS IAM, e.g. `arn:aws:acm:us-east-1:123456789012:certificate/12345678-1234-1234-1234-123456789012`.

-{{% notice warning %}}
-Gloo Edge does not open any proxy ports till at least one Virtual Service is successfully deployed.
-AWS ELB Health Checks are automatically created and can report that Gloo Edge is unhealthy until the port is open to connections, i.e., at least one Gloo Edge Virtual Service deployed.
-If your clients see 503 errors, double check the AWS ELB Health Checks are passing as it can take a couple of minutes for them to detect changes in the Gloo Edge proxy port status.
-{{% /notice %}}

 ### [NEW] AWS Load Balancer Controller

 While you will find official instructions on their [website](https://kubernetes-sigs.github.io/aws-load-balancer-controller/v2.2/deploy/installation/), here is a quick way of getting started.

-The first step is to create an AWS IAM account that will create the NLB instances and that is bound to a Kubernetes service-account:
+The first step is to create an AWS IAM account that will create the NLB instances, and that is bound to a Kubernetes service-account:

 ```bash
 export CLUSTER_NAME="my-cluster"